cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### workflowStatus

-Use the `workflowStatus` parameter to retrieve documents with a specific `worfklowStatus`.
+Use the `workflowStatus` field to retrieve documents with a specific `worfklowStatus`.

 **Applicable on endpoints**